Quasiparticle cooling algorithms for quantum many-body state preparation: Discussion and outlook

 Our work suggests several other avenues for future research.
-First, we note that our protocol may be modified to prepare approximate finite-temperature Gibbs states~\cite{TehralDiVincenzoPRA2000,chen2021fast,shtanko2023preparing,chen2023quantum}, by appropriately choosing the filter function and the operator entering coupling to auxiliary, such that the corresponding rates in Eqs.~(\ref{eq:bulk_rates1}-\ref{eq:bulk_rates3}) approximately satisfy the detailed balance condition.
-In fact, this is achieved by our MCP, Eq.~(\ref{eq:ftau_step}), see Appendix \ref{app:thermal}, giving a corresponding effective temperature $T_{\rm eff}=1/2\beta$.
+First, we note that our protocol may be modified to prepare approximate finite-temperature Gibbs states~\cite{TehralDiVincenzoPRA2000,chen2021fast,shtanko2023preparing,chen2023quantum}, by using the MCP filter function, Eq.~(\ref{eq:ftau_step}), with effective temperature $T_{\rm eff}=1/\beta$.
+This is due to the fact that the MCP already satisfies the conditions for detailed balance, Eq.~(\ref{eq:detailedbalance}).
+We demonstrate cooling of finite temperature states in Appendix \ref{app:thermal}, leaving a more detailed investigation for future works.
 Weak noise processes in quantum processors generally violate detailed balance, and will make the steady state slightly non-thermal.
 In contrast, intrinsic thermalization mechanisms in interacting systems are expected to favor the thermal state.
 This competition, and the resulting steady state may be studied using digital~\cite{mi2024stable} and analog quantum processors.

-Finally, our protocol can be modified to engineer non-equilibrium quasiparticle distribution in the steady state.
+Finally, our protocol can be modified to engineer non-equilibrium quasiparticle distribution in the steady state \cite{ulvcakar2024generalized}.
 The properties of the steady state, and evolution towards it can give useful insights into interactions between quasipaticles, their dynamics, and lifetimes -- properties that play a central role in our understanding of correlated materials.
 We note that the accuracy of the kinetic theory we used to model the cooling protocol suggests that the dominant thermalization mechanisms are well approximated by few-particle processes.
 Applications of suitably modified protocols in quantum simulator experiments would unlock new avenues to study underlying dynamics and thermalization mechanisms.

 \acknowledgements We thank Zala Lenar\v{c}i\v{c}, Iris Ul\v{c}akar and Guifre Vidal for insightful discussions, and Rolando Somma and Guifre Vidal for useful comments on the manuscript.
 This work was partially supported by the European Research Council via the grant agreements TANQ 864597 (A.M., D.A.).